 The answer is simply that I have learned to stay focused on the latest party themes sold at Balloon Distributors and you can see at retail stores like Party City and Walmart.
 For every theme that stands the test of time, I add at least one balloon in that theme.
-I make sure that balloon is not only super cute but is the most striking character within the theme.
+I make sure that the balloon is not only "super cute" but is the most striking character within the theme.
 For example, Pokémon have been around for a very long time but the characters being used for the party theme is mainly Pikachu.
 So I make a very fast and cute Pikachu and offer it at every party to ensure my muscle memory stays in tact.

 The best thing a balloon twister can do is KNOW THEIR STRENGTHS:

 - I happen to have amazing speed for any balloon that I have made for several years.
 I will suggest these balloons at the beginning of a party to ensure that I create extra time.
 When I am successful, I show off using the extra time and meeting the needs of the party.
 How?
 I scan the party again and ask...what's one thing I can do to make this party better.